- ACRONYMS AND DEFINITIONS

 - Diagnostic criteria

-- APAs are found in healthy individuals (up to 5%) and may be transiently present in certain conditions (e.g. rheumatological diseases, infections, cancer).
-Because of this, their presence alone does not establish a diagnosis of the APA syndrome.
+- Because APAs are found in up to 5% of healthy individuals and may be transiently present in certain conditions (e.g. rheumatological diseases, infections, cancer), their presence alone does not establish a diagnosis of APA syndrome.
+Clinical and laboratory criteria for APA syndrome are presented in the table below.

 |Diagnostic criteria for APA syndrome|